tomasherceg/dotvvm-docs/Controls/bootstrap/DropDownButton/sample1/sample.md

 The `Text` property specified the text on the button.
 Alternatively, you can use the `ButtonTemplate` property.

-The `Style` property can specify whether the menu drops up or down.
+The `Type` property can specify whether the menu drops up or down.

 The `IsCollapsed` property indicates whether the menu is open or not.
 You can also use it in data-binding.